Erikwink/unit-converter/README.md

 ## version
 Version 1.0
 ## bugs
+decimals and negative numbers
 ## contributions
-We welcome contributions to the unit-converter module!
+Feel free to contributions to the unit-converter module!
 If you would like to add support for new types of conversions follow these steps to create your own converter class:

 1. Fork and Clone the Repository
 First, fork the repository and clone it to your local development environment: